lorenswenson/Docker-Emacs-Python-Configuration/README.md

 If you want to update anaconda run:

-docker pull continuumio/anaconda3
+`docker pull continuumio/anaconda3`

-and then rebuild.
+and then rebuild with

+`docker build -t dockerpythonemacs .`

+in the docker directory.
 Similarly, you need to rebuild the image if you add any packages to docker/requirements.txt

 Cheat sheet for keeping installed images tidy: https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes

 These include:

-* Removing dangling images: docker system prune
+* Removing dangling images: `docker system prune`
-* Listing images:           docker images -a
+* Listing images:           `docker images -a`
-* Removing specific image:  docker rmi *image*
+* Removing specific image:  `docker rmi *image*`